helpingstar/cs285-script/script/CS_285_Lecture_6_Part_4.md

 106. So you sum up your rewards, but now you don't sum them up until infinity.
 107. You sum them from t until t plus n.
 108. You still subtract off your baseline, but then you have that remaining chunk, everything from n plus 1 until infinity, and that you replace with your value function.
-109. So you evaluate your reward function at st plus n and you multiply it by gamma to the n.
+109. So you evaluate your reward function at st plus n and you multiply it by γ to the n.
 110. And that's an n-step return estimator.
 111. And oftentimes, the greater than 1 works better than n equals 1.
 112. So n equals 1 is kind of the limiting case of this.